Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Mailing List Modal

 * Allows users to join the Bad Arts Entertainment mailing list.
-* This feature appears only appears on index.html 15 seconds after the page has finished loading.
+* This feature appears only appears on index.html 45 seconds after the page has finished loading.

 #### Rotating card carousel

 * This component provides a rotating card for each new release the label would like to present to the user.
 * The card's front contains the song artwork and the card's back contains a blurb and a link to Spotify where the user can listen to the track.
+* A separate mobile version of this feature was developed containing 1 card instead of 3 due to the decrease in screen size.

 #### Artist profile accordion